ButchersTower/TowerSlugJar/README.txt

 Tower Defense Game.
 Simple and short.

+.jar file (with java) will run independent of source (.java) files.

 This is the folder from the /src/ folder in eclipse.
 Add to there and then create a new javaProject with the name "TowerSlug" (no quotes).
-Will compile program to .jar and upload to git.

-A lot of files are not used will trim down and comment better in the future.
+Will comment better in the future.

 10 monies per unit.
 20 lives.